m7r/grunt-ngdocs/README.md

 [default] 'true'
 Whether or not to enable `html5Mode` in the docs application.
 If true, then links will be absolute.
 If false, they will be prefixed by `#/`.

+####animation
+[default] 'false' or 'true' for the included angularjs, angularjs 1.1.5+ from CDN or a folder like /vendor/angular-1.1.5/angular.js.
+Set to 'true' to enable animations in the sidebar.

 ####navTemplate
 [default] null
 Path to a template of a nav HTML template to include.
 The css for it